VoiNetwork/learn-more/docs/governance/governance/council.md

 The size and composition of these groups will evolve based on the ecosystem's changing needs and circumstances.
 It is very much feasible that additional categories of seats will be added or changed over time.

-**To learn more about the structure and function of Voi’s Council refer here:** https://docs.google.com/document/d/1FlJBiK3Jm4nOYIxOWDw0U5BJGGk-mKUzIDmu388FjvM/edit#heading=h.1m51zng1myjy
+**To learn more about the structure and function of Voi’s Council refer [here](https://docs.google.com/document/d/1FlJBiK3Jm4nOYIxOWDw0U5BJGGk-mKUzIDmu388FjvM/edit#heading=h.1m51zng1myjy).**

  ## **Powers and Functions of the Voi Council**